darnrain/Lemon_Drop_Hi-Res/README.md

 Lemon Drop Hi-Res development status: Active.<br>
 latest release: v184.1<br>

 In my professional opinion, I only recommend using v184.1 or higher.
-It's the best version anyway, all the past versions are mono.<br>
+It's the best version anyway.<br>

 ### Introduction:
 First off I want to say, I try to keep my writing to rated PG. (pretty good) Also I do have a very good sense of humour.
 I never understood why some people are serious all the time, life's too short for that.<br>